 Prior to beginning the exercise, the exerciser must select an appropriately weighted kettlebell and place it on the ground between their feet, ensuring that enough space is available for them to safely swing the weight around without injuring others or themselves.

 Preventing their grip from slipping with gloves or lifting chalk and positioning themselves parallel to a mirror may be beneficial to the exerciser as well.

 To begin, the exerciser will plant their feet firmly on the ground approximately two to three inches wider than their shoulders (or far apart enough to swing a kettlebell between while maintaining stability), prior to tightening their core and straightening their spine by standing erect with their head facing parallel to the torso.

-The exerciser will then lower themselves at the hips and knees with one arm extended to the side before gripping the kettlebell between their feet with the arm to be exercised.
+The exerciser will then lower themselves at the hips and knees with one arm extended to the side before gripping the kettlebell (or a dumbbell) between their feet with the arm to be exercised.

 The shoulder of the exerciser must be braced appropriately, positioning the kettlebell slightly higher and behind the knees as they remain in the bent-over position with their core engaged and back remaining firmly straight.

 Then, in a single explosive movement, the individual will push their hips outwards with their knees straightening once more, all the while thrusting the kettlebell forwards and upwards with the shoulder and torso.